How To Get Started With a Registered Dairy Goat Herd

 Transferring registration of a goat already ADGA registered

 If you purchase a goat who is already registered, the process is slightly different than registering a goat for the first time.
 You must receive the original certificate of registry from the seller with the bottom section completed and signed (ADGA).
-If the goat is AGS, there is not a place to sign on the original certificate and a bill of sale must be submitted.
+If the goat is AGS, there is not a place to sign on the original certificate and so a bill of sale must be submitted.

 Bill of Sale - you may receive a bill of sale but the signed original ADGA certificate of registry serves as our bill of sale and your application.
 AGS requires this documentation as proof of sale to transfer ownership.